Health (Apple): HealthKit API

 HealthKit is the accompanying developer application programming interface (API) included in the iOS SDK (Software Development Kit) for the Mac.
 It is used by software developers to design applications that have extensibility and that can interact with the health and fitness applications on iOS.

 After the release of iOS 8 on September 17, 2014, Apple removed all HealthKit-compatible apps from its App Store to fix a bug that caused cellular and Touch ID issues, and then re-released Healthkit, with the release of iOS 8.0.2, on September 26, 2014.

 As of February 2017, several manufacturers other than Apple sold hardware that was HealthKit enabled.

 ResearchKit & CareKit APIs

 ResearchKit and CareKit are two other health-related software frameworks which Apple have introduced to further build upon the capabilities of HealthKit, allowing software developers to create applications for gathering medical research and following care plans, respectively.
 Both APIs can interact with the health application and facilitate the sharing of health information between patients and doctors.

 Apple has also introduced a standalone research application for iOS and watchOS devices, which allows users to volunteer and participate in long-term research studies run by Apple and various health partners.

 Employees

 In July 2018, Apple hired cardiologist Alexis Beatty, while working on the Apple Watch and Health integration.
-In June 2019, the former chief information officer of pharmaceutical company AstraZeneca, David Smoley was hired as a Vice President of Apple.
+David Smoley, former chief information officer of pharmaceutical company AstraZeneca, was hired as a Vice President of Apple in June 2019.

 In October 2019, former Columbia University Medical Center cardiologist David Tsay joined Apple Health.